Ducks404/The-Universe/Linux.md

 Command line interpreter

 ### Filesystem Hierarchy Standard
-A way to organize data so that it can be found when the data is accessed by the system.
+- A way to organize data so that it can be found when the data is accessed by the system.
+- EVERYTHING IS A FILE
+- `man hier` to learn about FHS
+#### Standard diretories
+- `/home`
+  - Place for each user
+- `/bin`
+  - Binaries and other executables
+- `/tmp`
+  - Temporary files
+- `/etc`
+  - System's config file
+- `/mnt`
+  - Mount, USB, hard drives, etc

 ### Kernel
 - Manages processes and memory